 - Negligence in hiring by bringing an employee on board who has either been improperly trained or was not sufficiently evaluated before hiring.

 - Failure to maintain clean and sanitary conditions in common rooms and individual resident rooms

 Fighting Back Against Nursing Home Abuse in Central Florida

-The Winter Haven nursing home abuse attorney at The Turnbull Firm does not tolerate abuse in Florida nursing homes.
+The Orlando nursing home abuse attorney at The Turnbull Firm does not tolerate abuse in Florida nursing homes.
 If you have any reason to believe that your loved one is being abused in a nursing home, call us to immediately begin an investigation and get your family member to a safe space.
 We will fight tooth and nail to ensure that your family is protected and that the nursing home, long-term care facility and any other parties responsible for hurting your family are forced to compensate you for the damage they have caused.
 Nursing home residents have the right to be safe and free from harm, and families have the right to be secure in the safety of their elderly or disabled kin.
 We work with clients to make sure that these rights are satisfied.
-Contact the Winter Haven nursing home abuse lawyer at The Turnbull Firm today at 863-324-3500 for a free consultation.
+Contact the Orlando nursing home abuse lawyer at The Turnbull Firm today at 863-324-3500 for a free consultation.